ananyat6979-commits/PulseDE-V2/BENCHMARKS.md

 > Negative class recall = 1.000: the ensemble correctly identified
 > every negative article in this batch.
 This is the most commercially
-> valuable class for risk systems — a false negative (missing bad news)
+> valuable class for risk systems: a false negative (missing bad news)
 > is more costly than a false positive.

 ---